+While our study focuses on MnPS$_3$, the underlying mechanisms are broadly applicable to other van der Waals bilayers with antiferromagnetic order.
+Systems such as NiPS$_3$ and CrI$_3$, with their distinct anisotropies, interlayer couplings, and spin-orbit strengths, offer promising platforms for stacking-tunable altermagnetic behavior.
+Moreover, the ability to control spin splitting in a layer-resolved fashion opens avenues for advanced multifunctional applications.
+In particular, integrating stacking-induced altermagnetism with intercalated molecules or external electric fields enables coupling to ferroelectric switching~\cite{Gu2025FEAltermagnetism}, laying the groundwork for non-volatile memory and tunable magnetoelectric devices that combine electric writing with magnetic reading.

+Finally, the range of experimental signatures discussed, such as ARPES splittings, angle-dependent drag, anisotropic magnetoresistance, and ferroelectric coupling provides a robust framework for probing and harnessing stacking-tunable altermagnetism.

-Using density functional theory and spin-Laue symmetry analysis, we show that stacking geometry and interlayer spin alignment act as symmetry-tuning parameters that control the emergence of Type II and Type III phases in bilayer MnPS$_3$.
-While the monolayer is a conventional collinear antiferromagnet without momentum-dependent spin splitting, the bilayer can realize altermagnetism through symmetry-breaking interlayer couplings.
+Density functional theory combined with spin–Laue symmetry analysis demonstrates that interlayer stacking geometry and relative spin alignment serve as effective symmetry-tuning knobs that determine the magnetic phase of bilayer MnPS$_3$.
+The monolayer is a conventional collinear antiferromagnet with no intrinsic momentum-dependent spin splitting.
+In the bilayer, particular combinations of stacking offset and interlayer order selectively break or preserve spin–space symmetries, enabling transitions among Type II antiferromagnetic, Type III altermagnetic, and quasi-altermagnetic (SST-4) regimes.\\

-The key distinction lies in whether the residual spin-Laue group $R_s$ preserves the antiunitary operation $\mathcal{P}\mathcal{T}$ or admits spin-only symmetries like $\spinreal{C_{2z}}{E}$ or $\spinreal{C_{2z}}{\mathbf{t}}$.
-In AA stacking, $\uparrow\downarrow/\uparrow\downarrow$ configurations preserve $\mathcal{P}\mathcal{T}$ regardless of shift, enforcing spin degeneracy (Type II), while $\uparrow\downarrow/\downarrow\uparrow$ leads to Type III behavior when opposite-spin sublattices are connected by residual symmetries.
-In contrast, AA$^\prime$ stacking intrinsically breaks inversion symmetry, and $\mathcal{P}\mathcal{T}$ is only recovered for special displacements, yielding a broader range of stacking-sensitive magnetic responses.
-Beyond these established classes, we also identify quasi-altermagnetic phases, where no symmetry connects opposite-spin sublattices, yet spin splitting arises in the absence of spin-orbit coupling.
-These cases fall outside the standard Type II/III classification but share the same symmetry-based origin of momentum-dependent spin polarization.

-The mechanism uncovered here is general and should apply to a broad class of van der Waals antiferromagnets with tunable stacking.
-The associated modifications in the band structure, particularly the emergence and orientation of spin splitting near high-symmetry points, may be directly probed by spin- and momentum-resolved spectroscopies such as ARPES.

-These results establish stacking and magnetic order as internal degrees of freedom that enable symmetry engineering of spin splitting in layered antiferromagnets, opening new design pathways for altermagnetic and spintronic functionality in two-dimensional materials.
-More broadly, they demonstrate that momentum-dependent spin textures can be controlled through lattice geometry alone, without relying on spin-orbit coupling.